josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 1. I list several options here, for the sake of covering all the other modern frameworks I mentioned above. **I don't expect anyone to learn about—let alone _use_—all of them**.
 If you have to pick one, go with Svelte, or maybe Vue.
 But in any case, know that I'm only listing them all for the sake of thoroughness.

 2. I didn't list _all_ the options here.
 There are others.

    I omitted Ember and Angular, for example, because they're both older than React, and don't generally tend to outperform React significantly, if at all, in benchmark tests (sorry, Mel).

    I also omitted the lightweight options like [Alpine](https://alpinejs.dev/) and [Petite Vue](https://github.com/vuejs/petite-vue), since those are more replacements for jQuery than React, and shine where you might not need something as heavy-handed as a framework.

-I also omitted exceptionally good tools in and around this category, like [Eleventy](https://www.11ty.dev/), since it's more of a pure static site generator than a framework.
+   Finally, I also omitted exceptionally good tools in and around this category, like [Eleventy](https://www.11ty.dev/), since it's more of a pure static site generator than a framework.
 (Still worth a look if you're using Gatsby, however.)

 All that said: here's your Discover Weekly.